sandyresearch/chipmunk/README.md

 # 🐿️ Chipmunk: Hardware-Aware Sparsity for Accelerated Video & Image Generation

 Diffusion transformers (DiTs) are bottlenecked by attention and MLP layers.
 What if we could make those layers faster? **Chipmunk is a training-free method to accelerate diffusion transformers with hardware-aware, training-free dynamic sparsity**.
 Chipmunk caches attention weights and MLP activations from previous steps and dynamically computes a sparse “delta” against the cached weights.
 We make Chipmunk hardware-efficient through [128, 1] and [192, 1] column-sparsity patterns \+ a suite of optimized sparse attention and MLP CUDA kernels.
+Check out the [paper](https://arxiv.org/abs/2506.03275) for all the details.

 *Developed in collaboration between Together AI, Hazy Research, and Sandy Research.*

 ## 🎆 At a glance...

 - **\~3.7x** faster video generation on HunyuanVideo at 720x1280 resolution for a 5s video (50 steps)
+- **\~2.67x** faster video generation on Wan2.1 at 720x1280 resolution for a 3s video (50 steps)
 - **\~1.6x** faster image generations on FLUX.1-dev at 1280x768 resolution (50 steps)
 - Column Sparse Attention layer is **~9.3x** faster than FlashAttention3 baseline
 - Column Sparse MLP layer is **~2.5x** faster than cuBLAS baseline